Franklin19c/Franklin19c/README.md

 ### Hi there 👋

 I'm Chris, and I'm a Network Engineer.
-I've been working with Python for a few years, and I've started using R.
+I've been working with Python for a few years.

-Network automation is a great tool that I don't want to go without.
+Scripting and Network Automation are great tools that I enjoy using.
 Cisco DevNet has some great learning resources if you're interested in learning more. https://developer.cisco.com/startnow/

 <!--